Is there a future for office space is a question that’s been around since the COVID-19 outbreak.

 Corporates have already started shifting from traditional to flexible offices.
 Some companies have been also considering renting regional small offices and/or desks in coworking spaces that are located close to their employee’s homes.

 Such decentralization of the workspace is rapidly growing in popularity – receiving the name ‘hub and spoke’.
-The hub and spoke workspace model is the ultimate hybrid combination of a centralized office location, regional workspaces, and a home office (CBRE explained this pretty well).
+The hub and spoke workspace model is the ultimate hybrid combination of a centralized office location, regional workspaces, and a home office.